Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Identification

-While $\bar{D}_{ig}$ is endogenous, we see that the scaled difference between $\bar{D}_{ig}$ and its conditional expectation is a valid instrument under the linear potential outcomes model.
-Intuitively, this transformation \emph{adjusts} for the first-stage heterogeneity discussed at the beginning of this section: after controlling for differences in $(\bar{C}_{ig}, N_g)$, the remaining variation in $\bar{D}_{ig}$ arises only from the experimentally--assigned saturations.
-Thus, rather than using $S_g$ as an instrument directly, we use it indirectly to generate variation in $\bar{D}_{ig}$ given $(\bar{C}_{ig}, N_g)$.
-As discussed below, this is crucial for part (ii) of \autoref{assump:rank}.

-Notice that \autoref{thm:expect} does not explicitly invoke the randomized saturation design, Assumptions \ref{assump:saturations}--\ref{assump:Bernoulli}, or the exclusion restriction, Assumption \ref{assump:exclusion}.
-Using this result for identification, however, requires two conditions.
-First we need to satisfy $(Z_{ig}, \bar{D}_{ig})\indep (\mathbf{B}_{ig}, C_{ig})|(\bar{C}_{ig}, N_g)$.
+Notice that \autoref{thm:expect} does not explicitly invoke the randomized saturation design, Assumptions \ref{assump:saturations}--\ref{assump:Bernoulli}, or the exclusion restriction, \autoref{assump:exclusion}.
+Using this result for identification, however, requires us to satisfy $(Z_{ig}, \bar{D}_{ig})\indep (\mathbf{B}_{ig}, C_{ig})|(\bar{C}_{ig}, N_g)$.
 As shown in \autoref{thm:conditional_indep} above, the randomized saturation design and exclusion restriction are sufficient for this condition to hold under one-sided non-compliance and IOR, Assumptions \ref{assump:onesided} and \ref{assump:IOR}.
-Second, we need to show that the functions $\mathbf{Q}_0, \mathbf{Q}_1$ are identified in order to construct the instruments from \autoref{thm:expect}.
-Fortunately, these functions are in fact \emph{known} under the randomized saturation design and exclusion restriction.\footnote{As \autoref{thm:expect} does not strictly speaking require a randomized saturation design, it could in principle be applied in other settings, e.g.\ a ``natural'' experiment, if our other assumptions are satisfied.
-In this case, $\mathbf{Q}_0, \mathbf{Q}_1$ would not be known but could potentially be recovered via a non-parametric approach.} In particular, they depend only on the distribution of $\bar{D}_{ig}|(Z_{ig}, \bar{C}_{ig}, N_g)$, which can be calculated from \autoref{lem:DbarDist}, and the distribution of $Z_{ig}|(\bar{C}_{ig},N_g)$, which coincides with its unconditional distribution by \autoref{lem:Zindep}.
-As such, we can always calculate $\mathbf{Q}_0(\bar{C}_{ig}, N_g)$ and $\mathbf{Q}_1(\bar{C}_{ig}, N_g)$ by simulating the experimental design.
-Depending on the choice of $\mathbf{f}$, analytical expressions for $\mathbf{Q}_0,\mathbf{Q}_1$ may be available, as shown below for the linear potential outcomes model from \eqref{eq:LinearModel}.

-Constructing the instruments that appear in \autoref{thm:expect} requires us to evaluate $\mathbf{Q}_0$ and $\mathbf{Q}_1$ at $(\bar{C}_{ig}, N_g)$.
-While the group size $N_g$ is observed, the share of compliers $\bar{C}_{ig}$ is not.
-In large groups, however, $\bar{C}_{ig}$ can be precisely estimated by calculating the rate of treatment take-up among the neighbors of $(i,g)$ who are offered treatment.
-In the following section we use this approach to provide consistent and asymptotically normal estimators of the parameters from \autoref{thm:expect}.
-For the remainder of this section, however, we consider identification \emph{conditional} on knowledge of $\bar{C}_{ig}$.
-Subject to this qualification, the following result catalogues the full set of causal effects that are identified under our assumptions.
+The following result catalogues the full set of causal effects that are identified under our assumptions.